 - Promoting diversity in RSE and HPC communities

-My doctoral work at the University of Glasgow involved research in high performance logic gate level circuit simulation targeting modern parallel processors (multicore, GPU & heterogeneous platforms).
-I developed a software and a parser to address the performance challenges of software simulators by leveraging multi-core and many-core architectures.
+My doctoral work at the University of Glasgow involved research in high-performance logic gate level circuit simulation targeting modern parallel processors (multicore, GPU & heterogeneous platforms).
+I developed software and a parser to address the performance challenges of software simulators by leveraging multi-core and many-core architectures.

 My institutional website

 My Google Scholar

 Check out contributions by and mentions of Mozhgan Kabiri Chimeh on www.software.ac.uk